-During the new normal, small business owners have had to overcome many of the shutdown’s impacts while adapting to meet new customer behaviors and needs.
+During the new normal, small business owners have had to overcome many of the shutdown’s impacts while adapting to meet new customer behaviors and needs as well as pandemic planning for their business.
 While it’s been a difficult transition and the future remains uncertain, one thing is for sure.
 Small business owners have the strength to move forward.

 Recently, we had the privilege of speaking with two small business owners from New York State.
 Tammeca Rochester is the owner of Harlem Cycle, a cycling and exercise studio designed to meet the needs of her community, providing the music and energy that Tammeca could not find anywhere else.

 Kris March is the owner of Slickfin Brewing Company, a community focused microbrewery serving homemade craft brews.
 Operating in different industries and regions, Tammeca and Kris offer five first-hand insights and tips for small businesses on surviving the pandemic.

 In discussing their what has been most important to them as they adapt their businesses to the pandemic, both Tammeca and Kris have one recurring message — focus on your community.
 Here’s how you can do the same:

 · Focus on who you serve: When you design your business to meet the needs of your community, that should still be your goal as you adapt to the pandemic.
 For example, while Tammeca’s new streamed classes have a wide reach, including international clientele, her focus remains in Harlem and on those Harlem Cycle was designed for.

 Similarly, through increased digital marketing, Kris’ reach is extending to nearby towns, and while he’s happy with that, his priority remains his local community and top-quality products.